codenameyau/actions/README.md

 ### Greetings
 [This workflow](https://github.com/codenameyau/actions/blob/master/.github/workflows/greetings.yml)
-This workflow will post a github comment to a pull request or issue when someone posts a pull request or issue for the first time.
+will post a github comment to a pull request or issue when someone posts a pull request or issue for the first time.

 ### Label PR based on files changed